Marquez Callaway Player Prop Bets for NFL Week 17 | New Orleans vs. Carolina 1/2/2022

 - Callaway has been the target of 16.2% (73 total) of his team's 452 passing attempts this season.

-- With seven targets in the red zone this season, Callaway has been on the receiving end of 12.7% of his team's 55 red zone pass attempts.
+- Callaway has seen the ball thrown his way seven times in the red zone this season, 12.7% of his team's 55 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Callaway's matchup with the Panthers.